HelpBot Assistant

 </style>

-You can also render multiple panes in splitter with both Horizontal/Vertical orientations.
+You can also render multiple panes in Splitter using either Horizontal or Vertical orientation.

 Separator

-By default, pane separator will be render with 1px width/height.
-You can customize the separator size by using separatorSize API.
+By default, the pane separator renders with a 1px width/height.
+Customize the separator size using the separatorSize API.

 For horizontal orientation, it will be considered as separator width.